The California Taxpayers Association:

 Protecting Taxpayers Since 1926

-The California Taxpayers Association is a non-partisan, non-profit organization that has been protecting Californians from unnecessary taxes – and advocating for government efficiency – since 1926.
+The California Taxpayers Association is a non-partisan, non-profit organization that has been protecting taxpayers from unnecessary taxes – and advocating for government efficiency – since 1926.

 The organization's origin actually dates back several years earlier.
 Dramatic increases in government spending after World War I, and the passage of state tax increases in 1921, fueled the desire to create an institutional voice for taxpayers.
 The California Taxation Improvement Association was formed to represent taxpayers.